DEFRA/defra-wdio-core/README.md

 ```js
 core.selectByLabel(text, option)
 ```
-  - selects the 'option' argument from a drop-down list that is wrapped in a label with the 'text' argument on it.
+  - this selects the 'option' argument from a drop-down list when it is wrapped in a label with the 'text' argument on it.

 ```js
 core.select(option, ...attributes)
 ```
-  - selects the 'option' argument from a drop-down list using pairs of attribute and corresponding values from the 'attributes' argument.
+  - this selects the 'option' argument from a drop-down list using pairs of attribute and corresponding values from the 'attributes' argument.

   - example: